MeteoSwiss/opendata-forecast-data/README.md

 For more detailed information on the vertical grid, read section 3.4 in [Working with the ICON Model](https://www.dwd.de/DE/leistungen/nwv_icon_tutorial/pdf_einzelbaende/icon_tutorial2024.pdf?__blob=publicationFile&v=3).

-In addition to the vertical grid above the surface, there is also a grid below the land surface.
-In this case, the **level numbers correpond directly to depths in meters below ground**.
-For example, the parameter "soil temperature" (abbreviated as `T_SO`) is defined using this subsurface vertical structure.

 #### 2.4.2 Horizontal Grid

-The horizontal grid of ICON-CH1-EPS and ICON-CH2-EPS model is based on a native icosahedral grid inherited by the original ICON model grid (illustrated below).
+The horizontal grid of the ICON-CH1-EPS and ICON-CH2-EPS models is based on a native icosahedral grid used by the ICON model (illustration below).

 <div align=center>
 <img src="Images/IcosahedralGrid.png" width="300"/>

-Illustration of the grid construction, Working with the ICON Model, Figure 2.1
+Illustration of the ICON grid structure, Working with the ICON Model, Figure 2.1
 </div>

-Since the provided data is given in the native grid, note that the grid points correspond to the **center of the circumcircle of each triangle** and **not** to the vertices.
-Therefore, the longitude and latitude are based in the middle of each triangle on the grid mentioned before.
+Since the provided data is defined on the native grid, the horizontal grid points correspond to the **center of the circumcircle of each triangle** and **not** to the vertices.
+Therefore, the longitude and latitude information corresponds to the middle of each triangle.
 For more detailed information on the horizontal grid, read section 2.1 in [Working with the ICON Model](https://www.dwd.de/DE/leistungen/nwv_icon_tutorial/pdf_einzelbaende/icon_tutorial2024.pdf?__blob=publicationFile&v=3).

-### 2.5 Example Notebooks: From Retrieval to Visualization
+### 2.5 Retrieving, Handling, and Visualizing Forecasts using Python

+We provide a Python library to access the data and perform some processing tasks.
+You can find some simple examples on how to get and use the model forecast data in the form of Jupyter notebooks:

 <p>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;